purplebite/netcheck-api/README.md

 - If the DEVICE variable is not passed during container startup, the default value is set to wlan0.
 If you're unsure about the device name, you can use the `ifconfig` command to find the name of the WiFi interface.
 To install use `sudo apt install net-tools` .

 ## Usage
-When NetCheck API is running it listens for incoming HTTP requests.Three endpoints are available:
+When NetCheck API is running it listens for incoming HTTP requests.
+Four endpoints are available:

 1. Ping: To check the reachability of an IP address
 2. TCP port scan: To conduct a TCP port scan on a specific port of an IP address